palewire/first-web-scraper/notes/github-basics.md

 To start using, there are two major things for our set up that we need to do.
 1. Install git on your machine
-2. Sign up for Github (Gitlab is much the same, but a different layout)
+2. Sign up for Github

+Note: Gitlab is much the same, but a different layout.
+For this tutorial, we are using Github.

 ### Install git on your machine